Monday, December 12, 2011

 Durable Power of Attorney

 This document gives the designated person the power to make business decisions on behalf of the person giving the power.
-The DPOA either takes effect immediately or upon the incapacitation of the designator.
-The powers in the DPOA may be as broad or as narrow as the designator desires.
+The Durable Power of Attorney either takes effect immediately or upon the incapacitation of the designator.
+The powers in the Durable Power of Attorney may be as broad or as narrow as the designator desires.

 Legal Guardianship Child after Death

 This document appoints the person (persons) who will obtain physical custody of your child(ren) upon death.
 If you are married, it is important for you and your spouse to come to a consensus and consider having identical clauses in your wills in the event of your simultaneous death.
-Please be aware that whether married, separated, or divorced, the surviving parent always has the first right of custody to the child if his (or her) parental rights have not been terminated.
+Please be aware that whether married, separated, divorced, or never married, the surviving parent always has the first right to custody of the child if his (or her) parental rights have not been terminated.

 Burial Insurance